underscoredotspace/ng-cleantoast/README.md

 </head>
 ````

-Inject `ngCleanToast` to your module, and add `toasts` to any components that toasts will be created from:
+Inject `ngCleanToast` to your module, and add `toasts` to any components that  will be create toasts:

 ````javascript
 angular.module('demoApp', ['ngCleanToast'])